joshleejosh/melodomatic/README.md

 ### SCRIPT FORMAT

-Melodomatic is controlled by a script file.
-See `melodomatic_script.txt` for notes on the data types.
+Melodomatic is controlled by a script file that defines *voices* that play notes, and *scales* that define what notes can/should be played.

+See `reference.melodomatic` for notes on the script syntax.

 ### RUNNING